 Limit Dispiriting Discussions

 Dealing with kids all day can make you crave the company of other adults, but not all adult conversations are equally helpful.
 Teachers’ lounge gripe sessions may help let off steam some days but feel immobilizing on others.
-Others times, it is more discouraging to talk to the teacher down the hall who’s sure she’s doing a fantastic job and can’t wait to tell you about it.
+Others times, it is more discouraging to talk to the teacher down the hall who’s doing a fantastic job and can’t wait to tell you about it.
 Just remember: Productive conversations are comforting rather than overwhelming.
 And if any conversation that makes those Sunday-night stomach cramps worse, it’s not the conversation you need to have right now.

 You need to stay up to date with the news.
 But do you need to stay that up to date with the news?